signalfx/otel-workshop/java/README.md

 ## Running the application
-TODO
+The application is available at https://glitch.com/edit/#!/signalfx-otel-workshop-java.
+By default, it runs an uninstrumented version of the application.
+From the Glitch site, you should select the name of the Glitch project (top left) and select `Remix Project`.
+You will now have a new Glitch project.
+The name of the project is listed in the top left of the window.

+TODO - Add instructions to run this locally.

+## Instrumenting Python HTTP server and client with OpenTelemetry

+Your task is to instrument this application using [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-java).
+If you get stuck, check out the `app_instrumented` directory.

-## Add the relevant dependencies and repositories to pom.xml
+### 1. Add the relevant dependencies and repositories to pom.xml

 ```diff
   <!-- library dependencies -->